 top of page

 Hamat Teverya was an ancient village that predated Tiberias by thousands of years and which became incorporated into the city in the Byzantine period as it expanded.
-It was always famous for its natural hot springs.
-The in Tiberias contains an ancient synagogue.
-Also described on this webpage are beaches and waterparks in Tiberias that are around the lake.
+It was famous for its natural hot springs.
+The park contains an ancient synagogue.
+Also described in this chapter are beaches and waterparks around the lake in Tiberias.

 Hamat Tiberias National Park:

 Within the park are the ruins of an ancient synagogue.
 Three synagogues were built in this location during different historic periods.
-The synagogue first was built in about 230 CE on the remains of a public building, and the second in the 3rd or 4th centuries.
+The first synagogue was built in about 230 CE on the remains of a public building, and the second in the 3rd or 4th centuries.
 The mosaic floor you see in the enclosed building is from the second synagogue.
-However, it was destroyed during an earthquake in the 5th century and a larger synagogue was built on its ruins.
-This functioned until the 8th century.
+However, this building was destroyed during an earthquake in the 5th century and a larger synagogue was built on its ruins.
+This was in use until the 8th century.

 Do watch the movie which incorporates the mosaic floor into the presentation.
-This mosaic has three panels.
+The mosaic has three panels.
 The northern-most panel shows two lions and dedications to donors.
 In the central panel is the wheel of the Zodiac surrounding Helios, the sun god.
-(The issues associated with this symbol in synagogues are discussed in the essay “You call this a synagogue!” in the webpage “The ancient Beit Alpha Synagogue and its puzzling mosaic floor”).
-The southern panel contains the Holy Ark with Jewish symbols – a seven branched candelabra, a shofar and lulav.
+(The issues associated with this pagan symbol in synagogues are discussed in the essay “You call this a synagogue!” in the webpage “The ancient Beit Alpha Synagogue and its puzzling mosaic floor”).
+The southern panel contains the Holy Ark with the Jewish Temple symbols a seven branched candelabra, shofar and lulav.

-Other features of the park are the remains of a Roman bathhouse, the city gate of the southern wall of Byzantine Tiberias, and Hamam Suleiman.
+Also within the park are the remains of a Roman bathhouse, a city gate of the southern wall of Byzantine Tiberias, and Hamam Suleiman.
 The latter is a reconstructed Turkish bathhouse built initially in 1780 that continued to function until the 1940s.
-It is also a small museum with findings from Hamat.
+It is also a small museum containing findings from Hamat.

 Directions: Enter “Hamat Tiberias National Park” into Waze.
-There is parking on the other side of route 90.
-The park is open from 8.00 a.m. to 5.00 p.m.
-Sunday to Thursday and Saturday, and 8.00 a.m. to 4.00 p.m. on Friday.
+There is parking on the other side of Route 90.
+The park is open from 8.00 a.m. to 5.00 p.m. on Sunday to Thursday and Saturday, and from 8.00 a.m. to 4.00 p.m. on Friday.
 The site closes 1 hour earlier in the winter.
-Their phone number is 04 672 5287.
+There is an admission charge.
+The phone number is 04 672 5287.
 This is their website.

 Do you find my website interesting and helpful?